-Ever wondered why many clinical tests requires you to pee in a cup?
+Ever wondered why many clinical tests require you to pee in a cup?
 This is because the body’s urine has been a vital tool of diagnosis since the early days of medicine.
-Urine helps you to discard unwanted materials present in your blood stream.
+Urine helps you to discard unwanted materials present in your bloodstream.

 Transparent/no color: This could mean you drink a lot of water.
-The recommended amount of water to drink every day is 8 glasses which is about 2 litres.
+The recommended amount of water to drink every day is 8 glasses which is about 2 liters.

 Transparent yellow to pale gold: This is the normal pee color and you have nothing to worry about.

 Dark yellow/honey color: This shows that the body lacks enough water.

 Syrup brown color: This could be caused by antibiotics and laxatives.
 Muscle injury from excess exercise could also result to this.

 Green: Some food dyes could make the urine produce a greenish color.
 Green urine can sometimes occur because of a urinary tract infection caused by Pseudomonas bacteria.